Pull to refresh

 Overview

 Louisiana drivers pay $3,481 annually for auto insurance—the highest in America.
 On January 1, 2026, the state flipped the rules on who can sue after a car crash.
 Plaintiffs found even 51% at fault now get nothing, and medical bills can only be recovered at amounts actually paid, not the inflated prices hospitals charge.
-It's the biggest tort reform package in state history, and nobody knows if it'll actually lower rates.
+It's the biggest tort reform package in state history, and early signs suggest insurers are responding: over 20 carriers filed rate decreases by mid-January 2026, with Progressive alone cutting rates for nearly 500,000 drivers.

 Governor Jeff Landry signed six bills in May 2025 after taking campaign cash from trial lawyers, then turning on them mid-session.
-His insurance commissioner warned the reforms could backfire.
-Twenty insurers have filed for rate decreases, but skeptics note Louisiana tried tort reform before—in 2020—and premiums kept climbing.
-The real test comes in 2026: either rates drop and Landry claims victory, or they don't and he's left holding the bag.
+His insurance commissioner warned the reforms could backfire, but by January 2026 Tim Temple was declaring the market showed "signs of stability."
+The real test comes in 2026: either rates continue dropping and Landry claims victory, or they plateau and skeptics like Sen. Jay Luneau—who predicted "none of this is gonna make rates go down"—are vindicated.

 Key Indicators